Beer is simple. It's a fermented beverage made primarily of 4 ingredients.

 Malt - Malt is a toasted grain and the flavor backbone of all beer.
-"Malting" refers to the process of germinating and then drying and toasting any sort of grain used in a fermented beverage.
+"Malting" is a process, and refers to the process of germinating and then drying and kilning any sort of grain used in a fermented beverage.
 In most beer, the "malt" is barley, but it can be wheat, rye, etc. In most cases, "Malted Barley" and "Malt" are used interchangeably in brewing vernacular.
-Malt provides the sugar and earthy, baseline flavor for all craft beer.
+Malt provides the all-important sugar and earthy, baseline flavor for all beer.

 Hops - Humulus lupulus.
-This happy little plant flower provides the balancing flavors and aromas to match the sweetness of the malt.
+This happy little plant flower provides the balancing flavors and aromas to help balance the sweetness of the malt.
 There are many varietals of hops in the world, all with different contributing flavors and aromas, similar to the different grape varietals used to make wine.
-Hops are fresh, bitter, highly aromatic, and critical to most beer styles.
+Hops are fresh, bitter, highly aromatic, and critical to almost all beer styles.

-Yeast - Yeast are living creatures.
+Yeast - Yeast are living, single cellular organisms.
+The old saying in brewing says that "brewers make wort, yeast makes beer", and that's exactly right.
 Bakers use yeast to add leavening and flavor to their bread, and brewers use it for the exact same thing.
-Yeast eats through the short and long chain sugars in unfermented beer (aka "wort") and makes the beer alcoholic and carbonated.
+Yeast eats through the short and long chain sugars in unfermented beer and makes the beer alcoholic and carbonated, amongst other things.
 This process is called "fermentation".